cscorley/dissertation/chapters/1_introduction/3_goals.md

 The primary research goal of this proposal is to evaluate the performance and reliability of topic models built on the source code histories.
-This will require configuring and executing studies in various contexts of software maintenance work, such as feature location, bug localization, and developer identification.
+This will require configuring and executing studies in various contexts of software maintenance work, such as feature location and developer identification.

 A secondary goal is to create a practical framework for building models that can be used in multiple contexts.
 This will require building a prototype tool